How To

 Best free option overall

-This depends on what "free" needs to include.
-If you need real analysis — similarity matrices, dendrograms, agreement scores — on a free tier with unlimited participants, CardSort is the strongest option.
+If "free" needs to include real analysis — similarity matrices, dendrograms, agreement scores — on a free tier with unlimited participants, ValidateThat is the strongest option.
 If you need the most established brand name and are willing to work within a 10-response limit, Optimal Workshop has the longest track record.
 If collaboration matters most, Miro gives you unlimited boards.

 Our honest recommendation: start with the free tier of whichever tool fits your primary use case, run one real study, and evaluate based on the actual experience rather than feature lists.
 Most tools let you get started in minutes, and the best comparison is the one you do yourself.